emi4458/allarme_casa/README.md

 ![](https://i.imgur.com/6a8twP2.jpg)

-I used the 3D printer to create the base on which I attached arduino along with the relays and breadboard inside a cabinet in the living room
+I used the 3D printer to make the base to which I attached the Arduino, relays and breadboard inside a cabinet in the living room.

 ![](https://i.imgur.com/eYYzV2p.png)